 Data compilation

 We compiled an Indo-Pacific database of seabird colonies on an atoll-level.
-For a list of references see supplementary file S1.
-Only seabird censuses were included were authors clearly indicated a complete assessment of the entire seabird population; records of just single species from atolls were excluded.
+For a list of references (see supplementary file S1).
+Only seabird censuses were included where authors clearly indicated a complete assessment of the entire seabird population; records of just single species from atolls were excluded.
 We used the global checklist in Goldberg (2016) for identifying all atolls that fall within the boundaries of the Indo-Pacific basin (sensu Nunn et al. 2016).
 A small number of atolls also occur in the South China Sea, the Banda Sea, and the Caribbean but these atolls were excluded from our analysis as not enough seabird census data was available.

 For each atoll, we compiled a set of environmental and biogeographic parameters that can be broadly grouped in four dimensions: oceanographic parameters (net primary productivity, chlorophyll concentrations, phytoplankton concentrations, sea surface temperature, and wave velocity;), biogeographic parameters (distance to nearest atoll, distance to nearest high island, distance to nearest content, number of islands per atoll, total land area per atoll), environmental parameters (annual rainfall), and disturbance parameters (hurricane frequency, frequency of tropical storms, ENSO-driven precipitation anomalies, human population size).
 These parameters used to model and predict seabird occurrence and nesting population sizes per atoll have been identified as driving Indo-Pacific seabird colonies (Amerson 1969; Berr et al. 2023b; Schreiber and Schreiber 1984).